akilisha/eltoar-mapper/docs/README.md

 Fast and lightweight mapper for copying properties between data objects.
-The library does not require additional implementation of interfaces or extending base classes to be able to take advantage of, and most importantly, it avoids relying on the reflection API.
+The library does not require additional implementation of interfaces or extending base classes to be able to take advantage of, and most importantly, it avoids relying heavily on the reflection API.

 ## Mapping Scenarios

-In typed programming languages, there are some two pieces of information that are of paramount significance when examining any piece of data.
+In oo programming languages with strong typing, there are two pieces of information that are significantly important when examining any piece of data.

 1. the __name__ associated to a data property (the name of a field in an object)
 2. the __data type__ associated with a data property (the size of data which the property can hold)

 Now, when copying the value of one property to another property, it is necessary to have a mapping that will associate the source data property (__herein called lhs__) to the corresponding destination data property (__herein called rhs__).
-Without such a mapping, it would be impossible to know what data value from the lsh should be applied to what property in the rhs.
+Without such a mapping (either implicit or explicit), it would be impossible to know what data value from the __lsh__ should be applied to what property in the __rhs__.

 Although not always visible, this mapping information is unsurprisingly always available.
 It can be quickly deduced in one of two ways, or a combination of both: